nira-community/awesome-low-level/README.md

 > **How the code works:** `malloc()` allocates memory for 5 `int` values, `ages` stores the address of that memory, the first `for` loop fills the allocated memory, and the second `for` loop reads the values and checks the condition.
 Finally, `free(ages)` releases the allocated memory.

-The good news is that you don't need to relearn everything from scratch.
-If you already understand the basics of programming, spend your time on the C concepts and computer fundamentals you haven't explored yet.
-Then simply follow the roadmap and continue building your understanding one step at a time.
+The good thing is you don't need to relearn everything from the beginning.
+If you already understand the basic programming stuff, just focus on the C concepts and computer fundamentals that you haven't learned yet.
+Then you can follow the roadmap and slowly build your understanding step by step.

 #### But, You're Really New to Programming

-If you're coming from a non-CS background and want to learn programming before diving into low-level programming, don't stress about knowing everything in advance.
-Nobody starts out understanding all of this.
-Focus on learning the basics first, build a solid foundation, and then gradually work your way toward lower-level concepts as you become more comfortable.
+If you're coming from a non-CS background and want to learn programming before getting into low-level programming, don't stress about knowing everything beforehand.
+Nobody starts by understanding all of this.
+Just focus on learning the basics first and build a good foundation, then slowly work your way into lower-level concepts as you get more comfortable.

-Pick what works best for you and learn at your own pace.
-That said, we generally recommend following them in roughly this order:
+Pick whatever works best for you and learn at your own pace.
+But generally, we recommend following them roughly in this order:

 ##### 1. Start with Basics

 **[r/learnprogramming wiki](https://www.reddit.com/r/learnprogramming/wiki/faq/#wiki_getting_started)**

-If you've never programmed before, this is a great place to start.
-It provides a beginner-friendly introduction and helps answer common questions about getting into programming.
+If you've never programmed before, this is a good place to start.
+It gives you a beginner-friendly introduction and helps answer some common questions about getting into programming.

 ##### 2. Build your Computer Science Foundation

 **[CS50: Introduction to Computer Science](https://pll.harvard.edu/course/cs50-introduction-computer-science)**

-Once you’re comfortable with the basics, CS50 is an excellent next step.
-It helps you build a broad and strong understanding of programming and computer science while teaching you how to think algorithmically and solve programming problems efficiently.
+Once you're comfortable with the basics, CS50 is a good next step.
+It helps you build a strong understanding of programming and computer science while also teaching you how to think algorithmically and solve programming problems more efficiently.

 ##### 3. Go Deeper with a Structured Path

 **[Open Source Society University (OSSU)](https://github.com/ossu/computer-science)**

-After CS50, you can explore additional computer science topics based on your interests and goals.
-If you're looking for a more complete and structured self-learning path, OSSU is one of the best options available.
-It offers a full computer science curriculum covering programming, mathematics, computer systems, theory, and many other important subjects.
+After CS50, you can explore more computer science topics based on your interests and goals.
+If you're looking for a more complete and structured way to learn by yourself, OSSU is one of the best options you can go with.
+It provides a full computer science curriculum covering programming, mathematics, computer systems, theory, and many other important topics.

-The resources above are enough to get you started, but they're not the only options.
-Below, you'll find several other resources that are also worth checking out depending on what you'd like to learn.
+The resources above are enough to get you started, but they are not the only options.
+Below, you'll find some other resources that are also worth checking out depending on what you want to learn.

    - **[Beej's Guide to Learning Computer Science](https://beej.us/guide/bglcs/)**
    - **[CSdiy](https://csdiy.wiki/en/)**